Meet the Nourish Staff

 Anna Chworow, Deputy Director

-Diana Carolina Garduño Jiménez, Project Officer
+Diana Carolina Garduño Jiménez, Senior Food Justice Officer

 Diana (Dee-ah-nah) joined Nourish in 2020.
 She coordinates work on non-hierarchical knowledge exchange in agroecology.
 She is also co-working with experts by experience to understand what meangingful public participation should look like under the Good Food Nation local food plans.
 She is passionate about exploring what decoloniality means in practice within food systems and using creative methods such as arts-based practices and games in her facilitation.
 When she’s not working with Nourish you can find her dancing or having the slight suspicion that her sourdough starter might really be dead this time.

-Simon Kenton-Lake, Policy & Project Officer
+Simon Kenton-Lake, Senior Officer

 Miesbeth Knottenbelt, Project Officer